WilliCodes/obsidian-tasks/README.md

 A "done" task will have the date it was done appended to the end of its line.
 For example: `✅ 2021-04-09` means the task was done on the 9th of April, 2021.
+When activating `Done time` in the settings tab, the time will be appended as well:  `✅ 2021-04-09 08:15`.

 ### Filtering checklist items